overtone/shadertone/README.md

                                                                                      .

 A Clojure library designed to mix
-Musical Synthesis vi [Overtone](https://github.com/overtone/overtone) and OpenGL shaders a la [Shadertoy](http://www.shadertoy.com).
+Musical Synthesis via [Overtone](https://github.com/overtone/overtone) and OpenGL shaders a la [Shadertoy](http://www.shadertoy.com).

 [Overtone](https://github.com/overtone/overtone) is a toolkit for